Five Things You Didn❜t Know About Cockatoo Island

 Here are some more things you might not know about Cockatoo Island...

 The kids will love this!
 Installed on Cockatoo Island during the early 1900s, the No. 2 Travelling Steam Crane is amongst the oldest surviving examples of its kind in Australia.
 Today, thanks to the Harbour Trust’s Volunteer Restoration Team, the crane has been restored to its former, steam-powered glory and you can be part of the action if you attend one of the upcoming steam crane demonstrations!
-Find out more here.

-School Holiday Activities
+4. There Are Awesome School Holiday Activities

 Why should the kids have all the fun?
-Cockatoo Island is also open for day visits and entry is free to the public.
+Cockatoo Island is also open for day visits and entry is FREE to the public.

 With its panoramic Harbour views, tranquil picnic spots and waterfront cafés, Cockatoo Island is an ideal R&R setting, removed from the hustle and bustle of city life.

 Be part of a guided tour of the island, or if you prefer things at your own pace, take a self-guided audio tour.
 Learn about the history of Cockatoo Island, the incarcerated prisoners and sad tales of those who perished trying to escape.